-If your business is eligible for the credit, you can use the money spent on certain research and development expenses to offset the amount of payroll tax you pay.
-R&D tax credit qualified research expenses (QREs) include:
+If you’re eligible for the R&D tax credit for startups, you can use the money spent on certain research and development expenses to offset your tax liability, if any, or your payroll tax liability.
+R&D tax credit qualified research expenditures (QREs) include:

 Once you have identified your total qualified expenses, there are two methods for R&D tax credit calculation:

-For both calculation methods, the resulting figure is the amount of the credit the taxpayer can use to offset the payroll tax.
+For both calculation methods, utilize Form 8974 to determine the amount of the credit the taxpayer can use to offset payroll tax liability.
+You can carry forward any unused credit for up to 20 years.
 Tax accountants calculate the R&D credit with both formulas and use the method that results in a larger credit for your business, so you may end up switching methods from year to year.